 “The Development Congress represents a vital platform for advancing solutions to global water challenges, fostering innovation, and strengthening regional collaboration focused on the global south.
 For Southeast Asia, it offers an unparalleled opportunity to address pressing water issues, sanitation challenges, build resilience, and drive sustainable development in our communities.
 I am confident that the event will leave a lasting impact by bringing together diverse expertise and actionable ideas.”

-Thammarat Koottatep
+Thammarat Koottatep (Congress President)

 Professor and Co-Director, Global Water & Sanitation Center